hugomarins/fsrs4remnoteFork/README.md

         $w8$ therefore modulates this effect of Retrievability on next Stability (by which rate reviewing after or before the due date will increase / decrease next Stability, respectively).

-        You can see the effect of changing $w8$ (and compare with the effect of doing this in FSRS) in https://www.geogebra.org/calculator/kbqchnep.
+        You can see the effect of changing $w8$ (and compare with the effect of doing this in FSRS) in Geogebra [here](https://www.geogebra.org/calculator/kbqchnep).
 The graph is on a bases of "overdueness", in which 1 means that $t=S$, 2 that $t=2S$ (the real interval was twice the scheduled interval), and so on.

         By increasing $w8$, you can limit the increase of Stability in case of very overdued cards (it must be done together with decreasing $w6$).
         - Using a $w8$ of 9.3, the overdue bonus (that is, how much the next Stability will be increased because I reviewed late and yet recalled) will never be grater than 2.
 So, if I had a card with stability of 10 days, and reviewed it only after 100 days, the next Stability will be only twice as large as that if I had reviewed on scheduled date.